London Asylum and Human Rights Applications

 We are renowned for our outstanding representation of those in need of asylum.
-The LUPINS team have handled and managed many high profile asylum claims coupled with extradition and deportation matters.
-We are able to assist in any claim at all levels, including those with complex features and have taken cases as far as the Supreme Court and European Court of Human Rights.
+The London based LUPINS team have handled and managed many high profile asylum claims coupled with extradition and deportation matters.
+We are able to assist in any asylum, deportation or extradition claim at all levels, including those with complex features and have taken cases as far as the Supreme Court and European Court of Human Rights.
 We can also assist in submitting fresh claims for asylum where appropriate.

 Please note that the advice below is no substitute for seeking advice directly from one of our experts as every case is different and is legally and factually unique.
 In all cases it is essential to obtain our advice as soon as possible.

-Delaying your claim can have an adverse impact upon your case.
+Delaying your asylum claim can have an adverse impact upon your case.